-EMPLOYMENT CERTIFICATION
+EMPLOYMENT CEH RTIFICATION

 Check the appropriate block to indicate your official job title: Teaching Assistant 040371

 Research Assistant 040630

 Graduate Assistant 043906

 Graduate Part-Time Instructor 043072

+and the second sec

 Employee/Claimant Signature

------DEGREE CERTIFICATION------
+-----DEGREE CERTIFICATION-----DEGREE CERTIFICATION------

 This section must be signed by the chairperson or other authorized academic official of the Dean's Office in the appropriate college.
 Signatures must be original for acceptance.